-Email - email@example.com
+Email - Susan Ackerman at email@example.com

-Telephone - 585 475 6988 (if needed, can use video relay service)
+Telephone - (585) 475-6988 (Voice only) (if needed, can use video relay service)

 When making the appointment with the director, discuss the best mode of communication for your meeting.
 This can include assistive technology or requesting an interpreter.

 A copy of your Disability Services Agreement (DSA) was sent to your instructors at the beginning of the semester.
-It is suggested that you speak to your instructors about your accommodations during their office hours so you have time and privacy to discuss your needs.
+It is suggested that you speak to your instructors about your academic adjustments during their office hours so you have time and privacy to discuss your needs.
 You are not required to tell your instructors what your disability is.

 Yes.
-You may decide that you need to adjust the accommodations you originally were offered.
+You may decide that you need to change the academic adjustments you originally were offered.
 You can talk with the RIT Disability Services Director and discuss your needs.
 You may have this conversation at any time while you are a student at RIT.
 Your requested changes may require additional documentation.

 Sometimes, while you are in college, you discover that you have an additional disability which is impacting your education.
-You can discuss this concern with your NTID counselor and submit a request and documentation to the RIT Disability Services Director.
+You can discuss this concern with your NTID counselor/academic advisor.